U.S. Packaging EPR Fee Calculator

 How does eco-modulation change my fee?

 Eco-modulation adjusts the base fee up or down based on packaging design.
 Oregon's 2025-2027 program is bonus-only: the only reductions are three life cycle assessment (LCA) bonuses (Bonus A disclosure, Bonus B impact reduction, Bonus C reuse), and Oregon applies no maluses and no flat attribute credits this cycle.
-Colorado uses design and labeling benchmarks worth mostly 1% each, capped at 10% total, plus design-based maluses.
+Colorado uses four active design and labeling incentives whose 2026 values CAA has not published, plus passive material-based factors already built into the published dues rates.
 California's eco-modulated fee values are not assessed until roughly late 2028 or early 2029, and Maine, Minnesota, Maryland, and Washington have not yet finalized eco-modulation schedules.

 Is the EPR Atlas fee calculator free?

 Yes.
-The fee calculator, the per-SKU (bill of materials) calculator, the state deep dives, and the Ask Atlas assistant are all free to use, with no login required.
+The fee calculator, the Unit EPR Fee Calculator, the state deep dives, and the Ask Atlas assistant are all free to use, with no login required.

 How do I calculate EPR fees per SKU?

 Build a packaging bill of materials for the SKU: list every component (container, closure, label, film, and any secondary packaging) with its material type and weight.
 Multiply each component's weight by that material's state base rate per ton, add the components together, then apply any eco-modulation adjustment the SKU qualifies for.
 The result is the per-SKU EPR fee.
-EPR Atlas has a per-SKU (bill of materials) calculator on the homepage that runs this for every component at once and lets you compare a SKU against redesign scenarios.
+EPR Atlas has a Per-Unit EPR Fee Calculator that runs this for every component at once and lets you compare a SKU against redesign scenarios.